Mirela Pașca

-Mirela Ana Pașca (born 19 February 1975) is a retired Romanian artistic gymnast, who competed internationally between 1990 and 1992.
+Mirela Ana Pașca (born 19 February 1975) is a Romanian retired artistic gymnast, who competed internationally between 1990 and 1992.
 She is an Olympic silver medalist and a world bronze medalist with the team.
 Individually, she is a world bronze medalist and a European champion on uneven bars.
 She was also an uneven bars finalist at the 1992 Olympic Games.

 Career

 Mirela started to train for gymnastics at the age of 5 at the Baia-Mare Sport Club, under the direction of Adriana and Nelu Pop (who also coached Ludivine Furnon).

 In 1990 she joined the national Romanian team.
 In the same year she tied for gold on the uneven bars with Svetlana Boginskaya and Natalia Kalinina at the European Championships in Athens, Greece.

 At the 26th World Gymnastics Championships 1991, Indianapolis, United States she won bronze with the team and placed 8th in the all around event.
 Mirela also tied for the fourth place on the uneven bars with Henrietta Ónodi in a final in which the bronze medal was not rewarded.
 One year later she managed to win a bronze medal for uneven bars at the 1992 World Championships.

 Together with Lavinia Miloșovici, Gina Gogean, Cristina Bontaș, Vanda Hădărean, and Maria Neculiță, Mirela was a member of the Romanian team at the 1992 Summer Olympics Barcelona, Spain.
 In Barcelona she won silver with the team and tied for the fourth place for the uneven bars with Lavinia Miloșovici and Kim Gwang Suk.